-- The superintendent of public instruction shall determine the amount of payments due a school district and shall subtract from that the amount by which the unobligated general fund balance of the district on the preceding June thirtieth is in excess of fifty percent of its actual expenditures, plus twenty thousand dollars.
-Beginning July 1, 2008, the superintendent of public instruction shall determine the amount of payments due a school district and shall subtract from that the amount by which the unobligated general fund balance of the district on the preceding June thirtieth is in excess of forty-five percent of its actual expenditures, plus twenty thousand dollars. - 2.
-In making the determination required by subsection 1, the superintendent of public instruction may not include in a district's unobligated general fund balance any moneys that: - a.
-(1) Were received by the district during the school year ending June 30, 2009, on account of the leasing of lands acquired by the United States for flood control, navigation, and allied purposes in accordance with 33 U.S.C.
-701c-3; and - (2) Exceeded the amount received by the district during the school year ending June 30, 2008, for the purpose stated in paragraph 1; - b.
-Were received directly by the district from the United States government in accordance with the American Recovery and Reinvestment Act of 2009; or - c.
-Were received by the district as supplemental one-time grants under section 52 of this Act. - 3.
-Any district having more than fifty thousand dollars excluded in the determination of its ending fund balance, as required by subsection 2, shall provide a report to the legislative council.
-The report, which must be presented at the time and in the manner directed by the legislative council, must address how the money was expended, including the number of mills by which the district was able to decrease its property taxes, if such was a permitted use.
+1. The superintendent of public instruction shall determine the amount of payments due a school district and shall subtract from that the amount by which the unobligated general fund balance of the district on the preceding June thirtieth is in excess of fifty percent of its actual expenditures, plus twenty thousand dollars.
+Beginning July 1, 2008, the superintendent of public instruction shall determine the amount of payments due a school district and shall subtract from that the amount by which the unobligated general fund balance of the district on the preceding June thirtieth is in excess of forty-five percent of its actual expenditures, plus twenty thousand dollars.

+- In making the determination required by subsection 1, 2. superintendent of public instruction may not include in a district's unobligated general fund balance any moneys that: - Were received by the district during the school year ending a.
+(1) June 30, 2009, on account of the leasing of lands acquired by the United States for flood control, navigation, and allied purposes in accordance with 33 U.S.C.
+701c-3; and - (2)Exceeded the amount received by the district during the school year ending June 30, 2008, for the purpose stated in paragraph 1; - Were received directly by the district from the United States b. government in accordance with the American Recovery and Reinvestment Act of 2009; or - Were received by the district as supplemental one-time grants C. under section 52 of this Act. - Any district having more than fifty thousand dollars excluded in the determination of its ending fund balance, as required by subsection 2, shall provide a report to the legislative council.
+The report, which must be presented at the time and in the manner directed by the legislative council, must address how the money was expended, including the number of mills by which the district was able to decrease its property taxes, if such was a permitted use. - 95 SECTION 40.
-SECTION 40.
 AMENDMENT.
-Section 15.1-27-41 of the North Dakota Century Code is amended and reenacted as follows:

-15.1-27-41.
-North Dakota commission on education improvement - Membership - Duties - Report to legislative council - Reimbursement for expenses.
+Section 15.1-27-41 of the North Dakota Century Code is amended and reenacted as follows: - 15.1-27-41.
+North Dakota commission on education improvement -Membership - Duties - Report to legislative council - Reimbursement for expenses. - The North Dakota commission on education improvement consists of: - The governor or an individual designated by the governor, a.
+(1) who shall serve as the chairman;